daveabrock/daveabrock.github.io/_posts/2020-08-15-dev-discussions-scott-addie.markdown

 ---
 date: "2020-08-15"
 title: "Dev Discussions - Scott Addie"
-excerpt: In the latest interview, we talk with Scott from Microsoft.
+subtitle: In the latest interview, we talk with Scott from Microsoft.
 tags: [dotnet-stacks, dev-discussions]
-header:
-    overlay_image: /assets/images/addie-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/addie-card.png
 ---

 This is the full interview from my discussion with Scott Addie in my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com) to get this content right away!
-{: .notice--success}
+{: .box-note}

 Have you worked in ASP.NET Core?
 If so, you have surely come across Scott Addie, whether you know about it or not.
 For over three years, Scott has worked as a content developer at Microsoft—publishing documentation on the framework, APIs, ebooks, blog posts, and Learn modules, and more.